Scottish local election: UK ministers 'silent' over vote power plea

 Ms Boyack said: "In no elections do we achieve anything like the full number of people who are eligible to vote to actually vote."

-She added that having "decoupled" the council elections from the Holyrood poll, there was now a "serious issue about making sure people do actually turn out on the day".'Not a priority'
+She added that having "decoupled" the council elections from the Holyrood poll, there was now a "serious issue about making sure people do actually turn out on the day".

 The Labour MSP went on: "Recent by-elections have seen incredibly small turnouts and this election will be the first stand-alone local government election in decades."